andreacfromtheapp/elm_speakandspell/README.md

 # Speak & Spell in Elm

-My very first attempt at an [Elm](https://elm-lang.org/) application.
-Created to test my understanding of Elm and of my learning with ["Elm in Action"](https://www.manning.com/books/elm-in-action).
+My very first attempt at [Elm](https://elm-lang.org/), to test my understanding and my learning with ["Elm in Action"](https://www.manning.com/books/elm-in-action).

 Why Speak & Spell?
-Because there was room for a good mix of UI/UX and for a great starting point to learn and practice.
-I fancied creating completely from scratch and not basing my learning on pre-existing concepts.
+Because there was room for a good mix of UI/UX.
+It seemed like a great starting point to learn and practice.
+Moreover, I fancied creating completely from scratch.
+As opposed to basing my learning on pre-existing concepts or to-do apps.

 Being a *toy project* (no pun intended), this is a limited reproduction of the original game: